rameshraghupathy/SONiC/doc/smart-switch/graceful-shutdown/graceful-shutdown.md

 <p align="center"><img src="./images/reboot-interoperability.svg"></p>

 The diagram above illustrates scenarios where both module_base.py and smartswitch_reboot_helper might attempt to initiate a shutdown, startup and reboot simultaneously.
-When there is a race condition the one that writes the `CHASSIS_MODULE_INFO_TABLE`  `state_transition_in_progress` field wins.
+When there is a race condition the one that writes the `CHASSIS_MODULE_TABLE`  `state_transition_in_progress` field wins.
 In case if the `state_transition_in_progress` is `True` as a result of DPU startup in progress both reboot and shutdown will fail.
 It is up to the requesting module to re-issue the transaction if needed.
 When the module level reboot and switch level reboot happen simultaneously, if the module level reboot has already updated the
 `state_transition_in_progress` to `True` the switch level reboot needs to be reissued.
 If the switch level reboot happens first it will grab all the module
 `state_transition_in_progress` and set them to `True` as a first step and runs to completion.